 Keun Jae Park, Ph.D.

-Jae Park is an assistant professor in the Department of Economics and Business at Washington & Jefferson College.
-Dr. Park’s academic and research interests include empirical corporate finance, corporate governance, corporate innovation, equity issuance, payout policies, and risk management.
+Keun Jae (Jae) Park is an associate professor and a director of the Finance program in the Department of Business.
+Dr. Park’s academic and research interests include empirical corporate finance, corporate governance, corporate innovation, international investment, political uncertainty, and pension plans.

 He currently teaches FIN 341 (Principles of Finance), FIN 342 (Investments and Portfolio Theory), FIN 446 (Security Analysis and Valuation), and FIN 498 (Finance Seminar).

 - “Do Co-opted Directors Influence Corporate Risk-taking and Credit Ratings?” (with Pornsit Jiraporn, Sang Mook Lee, Young Sang Kim), 2021 • The Quarterly Review of Economics and Finance, 79